-Two Dept. Of Corrections officials succumb to COVID-19 in Avoyelles Parish
+Two Dept Of Corrections officials succumb to COVID-19 in Avoyelles Parish

 Latest Weather Blog

-Two Dept. Of Corrections officials succumb to COVID-19 in Avoyelles Parish
+Two Dept Of Corrections officials succumb to COVID-19 in Avoyelles Parish

 AVOYELLES PARISH - As of Tuesday morning, novel coronavirus has been responsible for the deaths of over 1,300 Louisianians and on Monday evening, Raymond Laborde Correctional Center announced that its head warden and medical director both succumbed to the virus.